pfunkmallone/HACS-camect-custom_card/info.md

 # HACS-camect-custom_card
-A custom card for Home Assistant for Camect
+A custom card which exposes the Camect video streams via the Home Assistant Lovelace interface.

-**MUST** be used with the Camect custom_component
+To use this card, you **MUST** have already installed the Camect custom_component available [HERE](https://github.com/pfunkmallone/HACS-camect-integration)

 Once installed, be sure to activate it in Lovelace.
 ## Configure